candrasetiawan/candrasetiawan.github.io/_pages/about.md

   image: "/images/kelaparapet.jpg"
 ---

-I am someone who really likes computer networks field, and explores those fields, for me education is a lifetime.
+I am someone who really likes computer networks field, and explores those fields, And I really like writing from what I have done in the laboratory.
+For me education is a lifetime.

 ### Working Experiences:
 * Technical Support Garudafood Group Jakarta (1998-2000)